forrestbing/Chinese-Poetry-Generation/README.md

 # multimodel-poetry-generation
 this is a multi-model poetry generation paper list.
-I will report some important papers, and I think these papers will helps research for poetry generation task.
+I will report some important papers, and I think these papers will help research for poetry generation task.
 It also contains related datasets and codebase.